putmanlab/processing-tomato-graft-disease/README.md

 # processing-tomato-graft-disease

-Contains code for processing, visualizing, and analyzing data in manuscript submitted for publication:
+Contains code for processing, visualizing, and analyzing data in:

-Evaluation of Grafting for Management of Southern Blight in Processing Tomatoes in California
+Solares, Natalie, Joe J. Nunez, and Alexander I. Putman.
+2023.
+Evaluation of grafting for management of southern blight in processing tomatoes in California.
+Plant Disease 107(12):3913-3923. doi:[10.1094/PDIS-10-22-2445-RE](https://doi.org/10.1094/PDIS-10-22-2445-RE)

-Natalie Solares1, Joe Nunez2, and Alexander I. Putman1,*

-1	Department of Microbiology and Plant Pathology, University of California, Riverside, Riverside, CA 92521 USA 2 	University of California Cooperative Extension Kern County, Bakersfield, CA 93307 USA